Harmeet2504/Python-API-challenge/README.md

-# Python-API-challenge: This challenge has two parts named, Weatherpy and vacationpy.
+# Python-API-challenge: This challenge has two parts named, Weatherpy and Vacationpy.

 ### Part I - WeatherPy:
 The aim is to create a representative model of weather across world (500+) cities.The Python script utilizes python library, citypy,  makes API calls to OpenWeatherMap to retrieve weather data.